 Main Benefits:

+I sold a ton of Targhees when I managed footwear at Appalachian Outdoors.
 KEEN's most popular hiking boot features lots of leather and all-day comfort, thanks to its cushioned midsoles and thick outsoles.
-The wide toe boxes with protective toe bumpers not only can save your toes from stubs, jams, and broken nails, but also accommodate wide feet and swollen feet as the miles pile up.
+The wide toe boxes with protective toe bumpers not only can save your toes from stubs, jams, and broken nails.
+They also accommodate wide feet and swollen feet as the miles pile up.
 Targhees aren't the best choice for people who hike hard trails and high miles, but they work well for the average day hiker.
-Targhees are available in standard and wide sizes and in two similar models: the older Targhee II is slightly wider, and the newer Targhee III has a little more leather and a more standard fit.
 When people recommend KEEN hiking boots, they probably mean the best-selling Targhee.

 Best Match